svanderburg/dysnomia/README.md

   repository dump into a Subversion working directory.
 * `tomcat-webapplication`.
 Deploys a Java Web Application ARchive (WAR) file inside an [Apache Tomcat](http://tomcat.apache.org) servlet container.
+* `xinetd-service`.
+Deploys an xinetd service configuration part into a `xinetd.d` configuration directory.

 Additional configuration of for systemd
 ---------------------------------------